Twin Cities, Gemini

 Where were their parents?
 Their guardians?

 “There’s more of them here, isn’t there?”
-The colonel puffed his cigar.
+The oberst puffed his cigar.
 “I want to see all of them.
 I want to see their condition.”

 “Herr von Spiel,” Enzo continued.
 “All of our product is perfect—”

-“I said I want to see all of them!” the colonel snapped, slamming his fist against the table.
+“I said I want to see all of them!” the obest snapped, slamming his fist against the table.

 Gilbert startled.
-He’d never seen the colonel so angry before—and he’d personally seen the man drunkenly curse out a bartender
+He’d never seen the oberst so angry before—and he’d personally seen the man drunkenly curse out a bartender

 “Aw come on, Enzo,” came a voice from an adjacent room, “there’s nothin’ wrong with bein’ cautious, right?
 Let Tomas bring them in!”